Von-Braun/Youtube_DL_GUI/README.md

 ---------------

 NAME------------Description--------------------------------------------------

-README.TXT     #This contains all the documentation and info for this program updater.py     #this will update youtube-dl youtube-gui.pyw #this is the main program that you will run
+README.TXT:     this contains all the documentation and info for this program

+updater.py:     this will update youtube-dl

+youtube-gui.pyw:  this is the main program that you will run

 Required